 When pests set up nests within your attic, they often do so in insulation.
 If you hear unusual noises like scurrying from your attic, you might be dealing with a pest problem that is ruining your insulation.

 When your home has poor insulation, outdoor temperatures can leave your home feeling warmer or colder than you’d like.
 Additionally, the cool or warm air your HVAC system blows into your home can more easily escape or change because of outdoor temperatures.
 So, poor insulation decreases the efficiency of your HVAC system.

 A less efficient HVAC system is also a more expensive one.
 Because your air conditioning or heating will have to work harder to achieve desired temperatures, your utility and electric bills will likely increase.
-This increase suggests a problem with insulation and your heating and cooling costs lead to high energy bills.
+This increase suggests a problem with insulation.

 Temperature Inconsistencies in Different Rooms